 We expect a perturbation to come from a finite location outside the black hole.
 As this perturbation propagates, we expect it to either fall into the black hole or out into spatial infinity.
 This defines the behaviour of the causal solution, and corresponds to the quasinormal mode boundary conditions

-An acausal solution would contain would contain parts that are either propagating out of the black hole, or propagating in from spatial infinity.
+An acausal solution would contain parts that are either propagating out of the black hole, or propagating in from spatial infinity.
 We rescale out the non-analytic parts of the desired solution,

 leaving us with a differential equation in $\phi(r)$.
+We note that the additional factor of $r^{i \omega}$ is there to cancel out the asymptotic behavior of $(r - 1)^{-i \omega}$ around spatial infinity.

 Explicitly, the rescaled solution at the boundaries have the following behaviours:

 For generic values of $\omega$, these four solutions have very distinct behaviours.
 Consider the acausal solutions near their corresponding limits,

 When $\mathrm{Im}(\omega) = 0$, both solutions are highly oscillatory.
 Thus, the boundary conditions,